Guillem Callejón i Caussa; was born in 1981. He’s a Barcelona based guitarist and pedal steel player.

 He is also involved in an on and off experimental duo with the guitarist and pedal steel guitarist David Soler.

 He's also collaborates in other bands such Intana, élena, Recitals a Domicili and Anna Roig i l’Ombre de Ton Chien.
 And also worked in the musical direction at Man of la Mancha Broadway Musical Production.

 Currently, he's releasing Intana's first album, HA KOO improvised music album, an experimental duo with the indie rock drummer Xavi Molero, with his own independent record label Tres Ceps.
-A trio release with drummer Alfons Bertran and bass player Aleix Forts and working on Àrid's third release coming up next fall.
+A trio release with drummer Alfons Bertran and bass player Aleix Forts and working on Àrid's third release coming up next year.

 Guillem continues to reside in Barcelona.